railslove/sedo-iam-example/README.md

 An example of how to use OAuth2-Proxy and Keycloak to give authentication capability in any kind of web application.

-## Features
+## Requirements
-- OAuth2-Proxy integrate with KeyCloak
-- Sample Project
+* docker and docker-compose

 ## Usage
-- Install docker and docker compose in your environment
-- Go to the folder of the docker compose file and run this command:

 ```shell
 docker compose up
 ```

 - Then open the dashboard page [http://kubernetes.docker.internal:4180/blogs/valid-access](http://kubernetes.docker.internal:4180/blogs/valid-access)
-- You will be redirected to logon page of keyloak.
+- You will be redirected to login page of keyloak.
 Login using the credentials mjane:password
 - After the successful login you will see a list of 5 blog entries

 ## Authentication User